Cotton Minahan

-Edmund Joseph "Cotton" Minahan (December 10, 1882 – May 20, 1958) was a professional baseball player, and American track and field athlete who competed at the 1900 Summer Olympics in Paris, France.
+Edmund Joseph "Cotton" Minahan (December 10, 1882 – May 20, 1958) was an American professional baseball player, and American track and field athlete who competed at the 1900 Summer Olympics in Paris, France.

 Early life and education

 Minahan was born in Springfield, Ohio, and was one of 10 brothers and sisters, while young his family moved to Orange, New Jersey, and was educated at Georgetown University and Manhattan College, he competed for the Georgetown Hoyas.

 Athletics

 In June 1900, Minahan set sail for England with fellow club teammates William Holland and Arthur Duffey to compete in the Amateur Athletic Association of England Games, then they headed to Paris to compete in the 1900 Summer Olympics.

 Minahan competed in the 60 metres event, placing fourth overall.
 He placed second in his initial heat with an unknown time (though the winner ran it in 7.0 seconds) before coming in fourth of four in the final with an estimated time of 7.2 seconds.

 Minahan also went on to run in the 100 metres, finishing in 12th or 13th place overall.
 He took second in his heat behind Norman Pritchard to advance to the semifinals, but placed fourth in his semi final so didn't advance to the final or the repechage.